Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 _**Prerequisite:** Level 5+ Warlock_

-You can cast *Levitate* on yourself without expending a spell slot.
+You can cast [:spell-lv1: Levitate] on yourself without expending a spell slot.

 ---